George W. L. Bickley: The Knights of the Golden Circle

 Hounded by creditors, Bickley left Cincinnati in the late 1850s and traveled through the East and South promoting an expedition to seize Mexico and establish a new territory for slavery.
 He found his greatest support in Texas and managed within a short time to organize 32 chapters there.
 In the spring of 1860 the group made the first of two attempts to invade Mexico from Texas.
 A small band reached the Rio Grande, but Bickley failed to show up with a large force he claimed he was assembling in New Orleans, and the campaign dissolved.
 In April, some KGC members in New Orleans, displeased with Bickley's inept leadership, met and expelled him, but Bickley called a convention in Raleigh, North Carolina, in May and succeeded in having himself reinstated as the group's leader.
 Following the outbreak of the American Civil War, numerous Golden Circle members became focused on making the New Mexico territory a part of the proposed Golden Circle.
 In May 1861, members of the KGC and Confederate Rangers attacked a building in Texas which housed a pro-Union newspaper, the Alamo Express, owned by J. P. Newcomb, and burned it down.

 KGC members largely aligned with Copperhead politicians who wanted a negotiated end to the war.
 In late 1863, the Knights of the Golden Circle were reorganized (sans Bickley) as the Order of American Knights and again, early in 1864, as the Order of the Sons of Liberty, with Clement Vallandigham, the most prominent of the Copperheads, as its supreme commander, dissolved in 1864 after being exposed and members arrested and tried for treason.

 American Civil War

-Bickley joined the Confederate States Army at the beginning of 1863 to serve as a surgeon under General Braxton Bragg.
-However, he left for Tennessee in June 1863, and he was arrested as a Confederate spy in New Albany, Indiana, in July 1863.
+Bickley joined the Confederate States Army at the beginning of 1863 to serve as a surgeon for a North Carolina regiment under General Braxton Bragg.However, he left for Tennessee in June 1863, and he was arrested as a Confederate spy in New Albany, Indiana, in July 1863.
 He was never tried but remained under arrest until October 1865.